Import and sync users

 |---|---|

-If your organization uses named licensing and the import would exceed your available seat limit, the preview displays a warning and the Run button is disabled.
+If your organization uses named licensing and the import would exceed your available seat limit, the preview displays a warning and disables the Run button.

 Resolve conflicts

-If any fields use the Ask at runtime conflict strategy and the system detects a difference, a conflict resolution step appears.
-For each conflict, the screen displays the current value and the incoming value side by side.
+If any fields use the Ask to review conflict strategy and the system detects a difference, a conflict resolution step appears.
+For each conflict, the screen shows the current value and the incoming value side by side.

 - Review the differences for each affected user.